Apple crossbody strap review 4

 • Minimum strap length: 1,080 mm (42.5 inches)

-The brand has clearly spent way too much time engineering this strap, as it’s sturdier than any other crossbody phone strap we’ve ever had the chance to hold.
-Still, the material feels premium in the hand and over the body, made from 100 per cent recycled PET yarns, which is a fancy way of saying that it’s made from recycled plastic.
-They’re making luxury car interiors out of this stuff, so don’t be surprised when we tell you that it’s smooth and drapes comfortably across your body.
+The brand has clearly spent way too much time engineering this strap, as it’s sturdier than any other crossbody phone strap we’ve ever used.
+You immediately notice the premium feel of the material, which is made from 100 per cent recycled PET yarns.
+This is a fancy way of saying it’s made from recycled plastic, but you’d think it was a high-end canvas had I not told you that.
+Like the woven case on the phone, they’re making luxury car interiors out of this stuff, so don’t be surprised when we tell you that it’s smooth and drapes comfortably across your body.

-It’s important to note that you’ll need a compatible case before you even get to that stage.
-That means getting your wallet out and handing over at least AUD$79 for the iPhone 17 Silicone Case with MagSafe.
-The case you see in these photos is the new iPhone 17 Pro Max TechWoven Case with MagSafe, and it’s proven to be a comfortable choice so far.
-Still, we’d probably just opt for the silicone.
+Before I hand down my verdict, it’s important to note that you’ll need a compatible case to use the Apple Crossbody Strap.
+That means paying more money and purchasing a compatible case, which starts at AUD$79 for the iPhone 17 Silicone Case with MagSafe.
+The case I’ve been using with my phone is the new iPhone 17 Pro Max TechWoven Case with MagSafe, and it’s proven to be a comfortable choice so far, with no durability issues to mention.
+Still, if I had the choice, I’d probably just opt for a colour-matched silicone.

-The Crossbody Strap currently only works with the new iPhone 17 and iPhone Air models when a compatible case is fitted.
-However, given its popularity, don’t be surprised if it makes its way to other models in the future.
-If you’ve just picked up a new iPhone 17, check out the Apple website below, should you want to get your hands on one.
+Sadly, if you’re not an iPhone 17 user, the crossbody strap only works with the new iPhone 17 and iPhone Air models when a compatible case is fitted.
+However, given its popularity, I wouldn’t be surprised if it makes its way to other models in the future.

-Is it worth the circa-$200 price tag?
-Well, that very much depends on whether you’ll use it every day or not.
+Is it worth the circa-$200 price tag to buy the Apple Crossbody Strap and a compatible case for your new iPhone?
+Well, that very much depends on how often you’ll use it.

 Apple Crossbody Strap (Purple) | Image: Ben McKimm / Man of Many